Artists House

 Artists House was a jazz and blues record company and label established in 1977 by John Snyder.

 History

 The label released music by artists that label founder John Snyder had worked with while running the Horizon subsidiary of A&M Records, including Jim Hall, Paul Desmond, Charlie Haden, and Ornette Coleman.
 The label was the first in North America to release an album by James Blood Ulmer.
 Artist House reportedly gave its recording artists control over music selection, production and packaging.
 In addition to working with jazz artists, Snyder also produced blues musicians including Clarence "Gatemouth" Brown, James Cotton, and Etta James, and the blues-rock Derek Trucks Band.

 Snyder released new blues band Scrapomatic in 2002.
-Artists House also released Nancy Harrow, Oteil & The Peacemakers, Jason Crosby, Bob Brookmeyer & Kenny Wheeler, Steve Haines Quintet, Vijay Lytev albums in 2003.
+Artists House also released Nancy Harrow, Oteil & The Peacemakers, Jason Crosby, Bob Brookmeyer & Kenny Wheeler, Steve Haines Quintet, Vijay Iyer albums in 2003.
 Artists House released Nancy Harrow CD "The Cat Who Went to Heaven" in 2005.
 Snyder is currently president of Artists House Foundation.